jhovgaard/jhovgaard.github.io/_posts/2020-01-02-translating-game-generate-more-sales.md

 Two years ago I released my game "Startup Company" on Steam Early Access.
 Since release, I have always felt like localization is an important aspect of any game.
 Upon release, the game supported the following languages: English, French, German, Spanish, Portuguese (BR), Simplified Chinese, Russian and Turkish.

 <div class="alert alert-success">
-**Disclaimer: ** We, at Hovgaard Games are current working on a free community translation platform called [Localizor](https://www.localizor.io).
+ <b>Disclaimer:</b> We, at Hovgaard Games, are current working on a free community translation platform called [Localizor](https://www.localizor.io).
 </div>

 ## Who bought the game?